 - Defended multi-national chemical manufacturer in claim of alleged arsenic exposure

 - Defended mass tort claims for mining and drilling related water and property damages, including medical monitoring

 - Defended major timber company against negligence and nuisance claims stating that cutting timber caused widespread flooding

-- Represent numerous types of defendants in asbestos litigation in West Virginia and other states
+- Represented numerous types of defendants in asbestos litigation in West Virginia and other states

-- Analyzed medical issues in toxic tort cases, which may show other causes for the claimed injuries or other non-related medical problems which would indicate decreased life expectancy and lower potential damages claims
+- Analyzed medical issues in toxic tort cases, which may show other causes for the claimed injuries or other non-related medical problems that would indicate decreased life expectancy and lower potential damages claims

 - Represented various product manufacturers, premises owners, and contractors in toxic exposure cases